 - Creates a culture of safeguarding where children are protected from harm.
-Helping staff to be professionally curious, question behaviours and to "think the unthinkable" if they have concerns for a student - Is appropriately trained and records are kept showing this is updated every 2 years; - Acts as a source of support and expertise to the school community; - Understands OSCB or other safeguarding children board's procedures; - Establishes and imbeds a policy and process for recording and storing information about child protection concerns and outcomes achieved, enabling records to be reviewed and an overview gained, to support timely interventions and allowing prompt follow up, if it is felt the needs of the student are not being met.
-Ensures that such records are stored securely and reported onward in accordance with this policy guidance, but kept separately from the child's general file; - Refers cases of suspected neglect and/or abuse to children's social care or police in accordance with this guidance and local procedure; - Notifies children's social care if a child with a child protection plan is absent for more than two days without explanation; - Ensures that when a child with a child protection plan leaves the school, their information is passed to their new school and the child's social worker is informed; - Attends and/or contributes to child protection conferences in accordance with local procedure and guidance; - Coordinates the school's contribution to child protection plans; - Develops effective links with relevant statutory and voluntary agencies; - Ensures that all staff sign to indicate that they have read and understood this policy;
+Helping staff to be professionally curious, question behaviours and to "think the unthinkable" if they have concerns for a student - Is appropriately trained and records are kept showing this is updated every 2 years; - Acts as a source of support and expertise to the school community; - Understands safeguarding procedures set out in local authorities' guidance;

-- Ensures that the school's child protection policy is updated annually; - Liaises with the nominated governor and Headteacher (where the role is not carried out by the Headteacher) as appropriate; - Keeps a record of staff attendance at child protection training; - Provide the Headteacher (if the head is not the DSL), with an annual report for the Local Governing Body, detailing how the school delivers on its safeguarding responsibilities and any child protection issues within the school.
-The Governing Body will report its responsibility to the LA and to the ODBST HR team no later than the December of the academic year, following the academic year to which the report applies; - Makes this policy available to parents.
+- Establishes and embeds a policy and process for recording and storing information about child protection concerns and outcomes achieved, enabling records to be reviewed and an overview gained, to support timely interventions and allowing prompt follow up, if it is felt the needs of the student are not being met.
+Ensures that such records are stored securely and reported onward in accordance with this policy guidance, but kept separately from the child's general file; - Helps promote educational outcomes by appropriately sharing information about the welfare, safeguarding and child protection issues that children, particularly children with a social worker, are experiencing, or have experienced, with staff and ensures that any safeguarding or welfare concerns about a child inform the decisions made in relation to that child: - Notifies children's social care if a child with a child protection plan is absent without a valid parental contact having been established, on the second day of absence; - Ensures that when a child with a child protection plan leaves the school, their information is passed to their new school and the child's social worker is informed; - Attends and/or contributes to child protection conferences in accordance with local procedure and guidance; - Coordinates the school's contribution to child protection plans; - Develops effective links with relevant statutory and voluntary agencies; - Ensures that all staff sign to indicate that they have read and understood this policy; - Ensures that the school's child protection policy is updated annually; - Liaises with the nominated governor and Headteacher (where the role is not carried out by the Headteacher) as appropriate; - Keeps a record of staff attendance at child protection training; - Provide the Headteacher (if the head is not the DSL), with an annual report for the Local Governing Body, detailing how the school delivers on its safeguarding responsibilities and any child protection issues within the school.
+The Governing Body will report its responsibility to the LA and to the ODST HR team no later than the December of the academic year, following the academic year to which the report applies; - Makes this policy available to parents.